 The high heterogeneity of the corrosion patinas was further highlighted in the April 2019 campaign.
-Actually, points CAV_U04, CAV_U06 and CAV_U07 exhibited similar impedance spectra, reaching impedance modulus values in the order of 105 ohm∙cm2.
-At the same time, point CAV_U05, that had a behaviour similar to CAV_U04 in the previous campaign, exhibited an impedance modulus more than one order of magnitude lower, confirming the preferential dissolution of brochantite in some positions.
+Points CAV_U04, CAV_U06 and CAV_U07 exhibited similar impedance spectra, reaching impedance modulus values in the order of 105 ohm∙cm2.
+At the same time, point CAV_U05, which demonstrated a behaviour similar to CAV_U04 in the previous campaign, exhibited an impedance modulus more than one order of magnitude lower, confirming the preferential dissolution of brochantite in some positions.

-Despite the presence of different behaviours, it is possible to conclude that in all investigated points the patina exhibited a good protective effectiveness for the underlying bronze substrate.
-The relation between the different positions and the corresponding impedance spectrum should be further investigated in order to reach a deeper understanding of the corrosion behaviour of the patinas grown on the different points and the effect of the exposure to environmental conditions.
+Despite the presence of different behaviours, it is possible to conclude that in all the investigated points, the patina exhibited a good protective effectiveness for the underlying bronze substrate.
+The relationship between the different positions and the corresponding impedance spectrum should be further investigated in order to reach a deeper understanding of the corrosion behaviour of the patinas grown on the different points and the effect of exposure to environmental conditions.

 Conclusions

-The in situ multi-analytical and non-invasive approach presented in this paper has proven to be a very interesting and effective methodology for the conservation state assessment of artefacts.
-This approach could be applied to different case studies, related to multi-materic artefacts, allowing a continuous monitoring and documentation of the conservation state of the artefacts.
-Moreover, the importance of the use of portable instrument lies in the possibility to perform the measurements in situ avoiding any sampling and assessing the degradation of the material directly in contact with the environment to which the artwork is always exposed to.
+The in-situ multi-analytical and non-invasive approach presented in this paper has proven to be a very interesting and effective methodology for the conservation state assessment of artefacts.
+This approach could be applied to different case studies, related to multi-material artefacts, allowing a continuous monitoring and documentation of the conservation state of the artefacts.
+Moreover, the importance of the use of portable instruments lies in the possibility of conducting the measurements in situ, thus avoiding any sampling and being able to assess the degradation of the material directly in contact with the environment to which the artwork is exposed.

-The combination of techniques such as photogrammetry, Raman spectroscopy, X-Ray fluorescence spectroscopy and electrochemical impedance spectroscopy can be used in order to provide information regarding the overall conservation state of an artefact.
-Indeed, it allowed to identify which corrosion products are present and to characterise their chemical and microstructural features, together with their electrochemical stability and to correlate them to the exposure conditions and with the surrounding environment.
-Moreover, with this approach, it is possible to document all the analysis performed on the artworks and to integrate this information on a virtual 3D model, that can be stored and also shared with curators and conservators.
+The combination of techniques such as photogrammetry, Raman spectroscopy, X-ray fluorescence spectroscopy and electrochemical impedance spectroscopy can be used to provide information regarding the overall conservation state of an artefact.
+Indeed, it allowed the identification of which corrosion products were present and the characterisation of their chemical and microstructural features, together with their electrochemical stability and their correlation with exposure conditions and the surrounding environment.
+Moreover, with this approach, it is possible to document all the analysis performed on the artworks and to integrate this information into a virtual 3D model, which can be stored and shared with curators and conservators.

-In particular, it was possible to identify copper sulphates as brochantite and antlerite, and copper phosphate, as kipushite and pseudomalachite.
-Furthermore, the corrosion products detected were also correlated to their location on the sculptures and to their exposure conditions and the difference between the sheltered and unsheltered surfaces was analysed.
+In addition, it was possible to identify copper sulphates as brochantite and antlerite and copper phosphate as kipushite and pseudomalachite.
+Furthermore, the corrosion products detected were also correlated with their location on the sculptures and with their exposure conditions, and the difference between the sheltered and unsheltered surfaces was analysed.

-Eventually, the information collected through the multi-analytical monitoring campaign presented in this paper are essential in order to establish tailored preventive conservation strategies.
-Moreover, the identification of the present corrosion products can help to define if conservation treatments, as cleaning, passivation or coating, are necessary.
+The information collected through the multi-analytical monitoring campaign presented in this paper is essential for establishing tailored preventive conservation strategies.
+Moreover, the identification of the corrosion products present can help to identify if conservation treatments, such as cleaning, passivation or coating, are necessary.

 Acknowledgement